SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Gravity solver

 \subsubsection{Implementation choices}

 All the kernels (eqs.~\ref{eq:fmm:P2M}-\ref{eq:fmm:M2P}) are rather straightforward to evaluate as they are only made of additions and multiplications (provided $\mathsf{D}$ can be evaluated quickly), which are extremely efficient instructions on modern architectures.
 However, the fully expanded sums can lead to rather large, and prone to typos, expressions.
 To avoid any mishaps, we use a \techjargon{python} script to generate the \techjargon{C} code in which all the sums are unrolled, ensuring they are correct by construction.
+This script is distributed as part of the code repository.
 In \swift, FMM kernels are implemented up to order $p=5$, more than accurate enough for our purposes (see \S\,\ref{ssec:gravity:convergence}), but this could be extended to higher order easily.
 At order $p=5$, this implies storing $56$ numbers per cell for each $\textsf{M}$ and $\textsf{F}$ plus three numbers for the location of the centre of mass.
+Our default choice is to use multipoles up to order $p=4$; higher or lower implementations can be chosen at compile time.
 For leaf-cells with large numbers of particles, as in \swift, this is a small memory overhead.
 One further small improvement consists in choosing $\mathbf{z}_A$ to be the centre of mass of cell $A$ rather than its geometrical centre.
 The first order multipoles ($\mathsf{M}_{100},\mathsf{M}_{010},\mathsf{M}_{001}$) then vanish by construction.
 This allows us to simplify some of the expressions and helps reduce, albeit by a small fraction, the memory footprint of the tree structure.